datawire/ambassador-docs/service-catalog/howtos/annotate.md

 kubectl annotate svc <service name> a8r.io/owner="<your name>"
 ```

-Refresh your browser and you should see the owner name updated.
+Refresh your browser and you should see the owner field updated.

 <Alert severity="info">It may take up to 30 seconds for Service Catalog to sync with your cluster and your annotation to appear.
 If there is no owner listed, wait a moment then refresh again.</Alert>